Property Investing Basics: Understanding Property Investor Taxes

 This is in addition to ensuring that you're employing the most fitting ownership structure and maximising deductions.

-"One of the biggest reasons for failure, is people haven't had a strong enough reason to actually go and invest," Mr Raiss continued.
-"For a lot of us, it's uncomfortable.
-It's outside of our comfort zone to take on debt, security and management of assets".
+"One of the biggest reasons for failure, is people haven't had a strong enough reason to actually go and invest," "For a lot of us, it's uncomfortable.
+It's outside of our comfort zone to take on debt, security and management of assets" they said.